Betty-Blocks-Services/AdvancedFilter/README.md

 Occassionally you wish to use the filter that the user has defined in your actions.
 For example, when exporting filtered data.
 Here's how to do it:
 1. Drop a form on your page if not already present.
 2. Place the Custom Filter Component in the form.
-A Action Variable picker should display in the options panel of the component.
+The 'Action Variable' picker should display in the options panel of the component.

 ![Filter in form](public/image.png)